italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 - HTTP(s) file-transfer capabilities: it's possible to GET/PUT data via HTTP protocol but this is authorized only if a valid SRM prepare-to-get or SRM prepare-to-put has been successfully done before;
 - a WebDAV interface to the StoRM endpoint that conceals the details of the SRM protocol and allows users to mount remote Grid storage as a volume on their own desktops;
-- a mapping-service used by BackEnd that convert a real file path to a valid file-transfer URL.
+- a mapping-service used by Backend that convert a real file path to a valid file-transfer URL.

 The GridHTTPs component relies on a single configuration file that contains all the configurable parameters.
 This file is: